US STOCKS-Futures lower, suggesting recent decline will persist

 NEW YORK, Aug 12 U.S. stock index futures were lower on Monday, indicating the previous week's decline would continue as investors found few reasons to buy.

-The S&P 500 has fallen in four of the past five sessions, receding from record levels as uncertainty over the timing to the end of the Federal Reserve's stimulus policy has weighed on sentiment.
-Also, mixed economic data and the winding down of the earnings season have offered few catalysts for traders.
+* The S&P 500 has fallen in four of the past five sessions, receding from record levels as uncertainty over the timing to the end of the Federal Reserve's stimulus policy has weighed on sentiment.
+Also, mixed economic data and the winding down of the earnings season have offered few catalysts to equities.

-Recently several Fed officials have indicated the central bank will likely cut back on its program next month as long as economic growth meets its forecasts.
-Many investors are concerned the economy will stall without the Fed's intervention, which has helped fuel the S&P's gain of nearly 19 percent in 2013.
+* Recently several Fed officials have indicated the central bank will likely cut back on its program next month as long as economic growth meets its forecasts.
+Many investors are concerned the economy will stall without the Fed's intervention.

-"This is a back and fill after the remarkable move we've seen this year, and that's healthy," said Chris Bertelsen, chief investment officer of Global Financial Private Capital in Sarasota, Florida.

-"There's a lot of hand-wringing about the Fed, and that's being exaggerated in a period with little else to trade off of."

 * Dow down 0.23 pct, S&P down 0.15 pct, Nasdaq up 0.11 pct (Updates to mid-afternoon, changes byline)